Anmay161/portfolio/README.md

 # 👨‍💻 Anmay Mondal

-**Software Developer (Student)**
+**Software Developer**

 ---

 ## 🧑‍💼 About Me

-I am a 4th-year student at Leading University, Sylhet with a strong interest in software development and problem-solving.
-I enjoy building practical applications across web, mobile, and machine learning.
+I am a graduate of Leading University, Sylhet, with a strong interest in AI, machine learning, and software engineering.
+I enjoy designing and building practical, scalable applications across machine learning, web, and mobile platforms while applying strong problem-solving and software development principles.
+I am passionate about learning new technologies, developing intelligent solutions, and contributing to impactful, real-world projects.

 ---